 In the 18th century, Albi took on a new face

 The 18th century is marked by urban renewal: the city wall is smoothed, the Quai Choisel is laid out and the city is generally beautified.
 An engineer named Mariès, Haussmann's predecessor, drafted a development plan that was implemented in the second half of the 19th century.
 At this time, the Place du Vigan becomes a social hub with a prefecture, theatre, post office and cafés.

 Industrial Age and Modernity

-With the 19th and 20th centuries, Albi enters a phase of industrialisation (mill trade, production of soup noodles, metalworking, millinery).
-The Société des Mines d'Albi, which mines and processes coal in Cagnac-Carmaux, and the cooperative glassworks, founded in 1895 by striking glassmakers with the support of Jean Jaurès, are decisive for this period.
-With these assets in hand, Albi can break new ground.
+In the 19th and 20th centuries, Albi entered a period of industrialisation (flour milling, soup noodle production, metalworking, millinery).
+The Société des Mines d'Albi, which mined and processed coal at Cagnac-Carmaux, and the cooperative glassworks, founded in 1895 by striking glassmakers with the support of Jean Jaurès.
+Jaurès, mark this period.
+With these assets in hand, Albi was able to break new ground.

 In 2010, the ensemble of the Bishop's Quarter was inscribed on the Unesco World Heritage List.
 Today, Albi has about 50,000 inhabitants.

 On the way to the cathedral

 Sainte-Cécile is the largest brick cathedral in the world.
 The building was commissioned by Bishop Bernard de Castanet and became one of the masterpieces of the southern Gothic style.

 It is a symbol of the power of the church, created against the heresy of the Cathars.